 It can be very serious.
 If it develops, it can turn into eclampsia, which is where the woman has seizures.

 Another serious complication of pre-eclampsia is HELLP syndrome, a combined liver and blood clotting disorder.
 HELLP can be life-threatening (Action on Pre-Eclampsia, 2018).

 The only way to cure pre-eclampsia is for the woman to give birth.
 That’s why pre-eclampsia is one of the most common reasons for early inductions.
 Until then, it’s just about monitoring and managing the condition (NHS Choices, 2018).
 This often means a stay in hospital and having medication to reduce blood pressure and the likelihood of serious complications like a stroke.

 What causes pre-eclampsia?

-Although pre-eclampsia usually improves soon after baby is born, complications can sometimes develop a few days later.
-Women may need to stay in hospital after birth so they can be monitored.
+Although pre-eclampsia usually improves after the baby is born, complications sometimes develop a few days later.
+This means women may need to stay in hospital after they give birth so that their condition can be monitored.

 Make friends with other parents-to-be and new parents in your local area for support and friendship by seeing what NCT activities are happening nearby.